lexnederbragt/230321_ttshell/lex.md

 Swap:             4           0           3
 ```

-I find the first line not to be informative, but the second one (labelled `-/+ buffers/cache:`) is useful: the `used` number represents to total used memory.

 ### Putting it all together

 After logging in to a node, a quick overview of how busy it is can be obtained by